 The city of Redding is located about 160 miles north of Sacramento, just 120 miles south of the Oregon border.
-The address and main phone number for the jail is as follows:

 If your friend or loved one has been detained in the Shasta County Correctional Facility, you will find some helpful information about this jail below.
 Our team of California criminal defense lawyers provide data on the following important topics:

 - 5. Visiting a Shasta County Inmate

 - 8. Alternative Incarceration

 1. Shasta County Inmate Search

 At this date, Shasta County does not provide an online inmate search function, but you can use California’s “Inmate Locator” to verify if your friend or loved one is in custody at the jail.
 By inputting a last name, you can call up a list of booked individuals, who are identified by their age and date of admission.

 Alternatively, you can call the Shasta County Jail at (530) 245-6100 to obtain information about an inmate, his or her criminal charges and bail, if granted.